EricFrancey/music-visualizers/how-to.md

 ### LUFS:
 - Must be last
 - Play entire song for youlean
+- Spot check for short term spikes.
+If it sounds good, don't bother.
 - If too loud or too quiet adjust limiter gain knob and try agin until around -14 LUFS.

 ### Export the .WAV file to be used in the visualizer.
 Place in /audio folder.
-Place images in /img folder.
+Place logo image in /img folder.